bcgssystem/bcgt/README.md

 No pos, donate；no ico；airdrop ；perpetual pow；just coins, exchange of tokens is limited to guardians.
 algos: sha256/Scrypt/X11/myr-Groestl/Qubit/X13/EtHash/Equihash/Lyra2REv2(undetermined)

-Our potential competitors include bitcoin, WeChat, ASIC miners, ASIC producers, central banks, and so on.
+Our potential competitors include bitcoin, other Altcoins, Chat tools, ASIC miners, ASIC producers, Markets ,central banks, and so on.
 If you have the ability to complete the project alone, you can learn from it, copy it and copy our creativity.
 As long as it is for the healthy development of the virtual currency, we are willing to see the re centralization of the virtual currency.
-Of course, we want you to join our team and promote the development of the project together.
+Of course, we hope you to join our team and promote the development of the project together.

 Name: Block /chain /Guardians
 Abbreviation: block/chain/guardians   A wallet has three coins
-Type: Mobile phone check-in &cpu/gpu/asic minning &masternode&Foundation Hybrid，pow forever
+Type: Mobile phone check-in mine,cpu/gpu/asic mine ,masternode,Foundation Hybrid，pow forever
 Mining algorithm: sha256/Scrypt/X11/myr-Groestl/Qubit/X13/EtHash/Equihash/Lyra2REv2（undetermined）

-mine in advance:
-(#1 Block) ;permine:0.0429% project startup; (airdrop token swap, That's just 69.444 days of pow production ), Exchange of tokens is limited to guardians.
-9,001 block/36,001chain/1,092,001(for masternode&app）+1000,000,000（for airdrop）guardians
-9 masternodes are set up, activate &active 12 app miners to be destroyed when the total network reaches 1000 masternodes.
-When the 12 app is activated, it has been permanently consumed guardians.

 A free exchange of three currencies in the wallet, please note that it is not a fixed ratio, equivalent to a built-in market, which can increase the currency.